openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 public static func unordered(exhaustive: Exhaustiveness, statements: Array<VerifyStatement>): Unit
 ```

-Function: This function supports verifying whether "verification statements" have been executed or if their execution count meets the defined criteria, without validating the execution order.
-By default, the execution count for a "verification statement" is at least once.
+Purpose: This function supports verifying whether "verification statements" have been executed or whether the execution count meets the definition, without checking the execution order.
+By default, the execution count of "verification statements" is at least once.
-The "verification statements" in the input list must be mutually exclusive (i.e., if a single call behavior matches multiple "verification statements," an exception will be thrown).
+The "verification statements" in the input list must be non-overlapping (i.e., when a single call action can match multiple "verification statements," an exception will be thrown).

 Parameters:

-- statements: [Array](../../core/core_package_api/core_package_structs.md#struct-arrayt)\<[VerifyStatement](unittest_mock_package_classes.md#class-verifystatement)> - The "verification statements" to be verified.
-Variadic parameter syntax allows omitting `[]`.
+- statements: [Array](../../core/core_package_api/core_package_structs.md#struct-arrayt)\<[VerifyStatement](unittest_mock_package_classes.md#class-verifystatement)> - Multiple "verification statements" to be verified.
+The variadic parameter syntax## class VerifyStatement
-- exhaustive: [Exhaustiveness](unittest_mock_package_enums.md#enum-exhaustiveness) - The verification mode.

-Exceptions:

-- [VerificationFailedException](./unittest_mock_package_exceptions.md#class-verificationfailedexception) - Throws an exception if verification fails.

-## class VerifyStatement

 ```cangjie
 public class VerifyStatement {}
 ```

-Function: This type represents a single verification statement (i.e., the "verification statement" mentioned above) for a "stub signature" within the verification scope.
-It provides member functions to specify the execution count of the "stub signature."
+Functionality: This type represents a single verification statement (referred to as "verification statement" above) for a "stub signature" within the verification scope.
+It provides member functions to specify the execution count of the "stub signature".
-Objects of this type can only be created via the `@Called` macro call expression.
+Objects of this type can only be created through the `@Called` macro call expression.
 Consecutively calling multiple member functions on an object is meaningless and will throw an exception.
 That is, the execution count can only be specified once.
-If no member function is called to specify the execution count, the default execution count verification value will be based on the type of verification action where the statement resides.
-For example, "verification statements" in [Verify](unittest_mock_package_classes.md#class-verify).ordered() default to verifying execution once.
+When no member function is called to specify the execution count, the default verification value for execution count will be based on the type of verification action where the statement resides.
+For example, a "verification statement" in [Verify](unittest_mock_package_classes.md#class-verify).ordered() defaults to verifying one execution.

 ### func atLeastOnce()